cETH Whitepaper

 Users trust that the relayer will not mint unbacked assets and will not release funds without a valid Canton withdrawal.
 Operational controls, audit logs, and DB state transitions provide accountability.

-• The bridge is only as reliable as its RPC/data sources unless the relayer cross‑checks providers.
+In practice this implies: the relayer's key management and operational procedures are part of the security boundary.
+The bridge is only as reliable as its RPC/data sources unless the relayer cross‑checks providers.

 2.4 State Machine

 The relayer uses a small set of statuses in processed_messages to drive idempotent processing.
+The state machine is intentionally simple — it can be extended later with finer granularity if operational requirements demand it.

 DETECTEDSource event observed and validated; not yet executed on destinationExecute destination action

-PROCESSINGDestination action submitted or in-flightWait receipt/finality or retry
+PROCESSINGDestination action submitted or in-flightWait receipt / finality or retry

 COMPLETEDDestination action confirmed and finalizedNo further action